Random Coding Error Exponents for the Two-User Interference Channel: Problem Formulation and Main Results

 Let us now describe the operation of each receiver.
-Receiver $k = 1,2$, recovers its intended message $M_k$ and the common message from the other sender (although it is not required to).
+Receiver $k = 1,2$, recovers its intended message $m_k$ and the common message from the other sender (although it is not required to).
 This scheme is illustrated in Fig. \ref{fig:HK}.
-Note that this decoding operation is the one that was used in \cite{HanKobayashi}, but there, the sub-optimal non-unique simultaneous joint typical decoder was used.
-Here, in contrast, we use sub-optimal ML decoding (the sub-optimality is due to the fact that our decoder recovers also the common message from the other sender).
-It is important to emphasize here that it was shown in \cite{Bandemer} that optimal decoding, that is, the ML decoder that is interested only on its intended message, do not improves the achievable region.
-In other words, the HK achievable region cannot be improved upon merely by using optimal decoding.
-Nonetheless, in terms of error exponents, there could be an improvement.
+Note that this decoding operation is the one that was used in \cite{HanKobayashi}, but there, the sub-optimal non-unique simultaneous joint typical decoder \cite[Ch.
+II.7]{GamalKim} was used.
+Here, by contrast, we use sub-optimal ML decoding (the sub-optimality is due to the fact that our decoder recovers also the common message from the other sender).
+As will be explained in the sequel, analyzing the optimal ML decoder is a challenging task, and therefore we will focus on sub-optimal ML decoding.

-We wish to find exact single-letter formulas for the error exponent, achieved by the HK encoding functions, in conjunction with the above described decoding functions.
+We wish to find a lower bound on the error exponent, achieved by the HK encoding functions, in conjunction with the above described decoding functions.
 To this end, note that by combining the channel and the deterministic mappings as indicated by the dashed box in Fig. \ref{fig:HK}, the channel $(Z_{11},Z_{12},Z_{21},Z_{22})\mapsto(Y_1,Y_2)$ is just a four-sender, two-receiver, DMC interference channel, with virtual inputs.
+Note that this formulation induces the Markovian structure $(Z_{11},Z_{12},Z_{21},Z_{22})\markov (X_1,X_2)\markov (Y_1,Y_2)$, where the (virtual) input distributions, i.e., $P_{Z_{k,k'}}$ for $k,k'\in\ppp{1,2}$, can be optimized.

-We assume that the message quadruple $\p{M_{11},M_{12},M_{21},M_{22}}$ is uniformly distributed over $\calM_{11}\times\calM_{12}\times\calM_{21}\times\calM_{22}$.
+We assume that the message quadruple $\p{m_{11},m_{12},m_{21},m_{22}}$ is uniformly distributed over $\calM_{11}\times\calM_{12}\times\calM_{21}\times\calM_{22}$.
 Following the above descriptions, our decoder for this problem is given by

 Accordingly, the probability of error for the code $\calC_n$ and for the first user, is defined as